 There are certain prescription medications that you shouldn’t drink alcohol with, as it can have a range of negative effects.
-Talk to your doctor and read the label carefully to discern whether it’s ok to drink alcohol or not.
+Talk to your doctor and read the label carefully to find out whether it’s okay to drink alcohol or not.

 Mixing drugs with other drugs

 Many people smoke weed when they are on ecstasy to help them calm down, but often, it can have the opposite effect, making you even more anxious or paranoid.

 Heroin and cocaine